Cavernous sinus thrombosis is a very rare, life-threatening condition that can affect adults and children.

 Treatment of Cavernous Sinus Thrombosis

 Doctors treat cavernous sinus thrombosis with high-dose antibiotics.
-These are usually given though an intravenous drip.
+These are usually given though an IV drip.

 Corticosteroid medications may also be used to reduce swelling.
 Blood thinners are sometimes given.